Is it okay to consume multiple CBD products at the same time?

 This is the LD50 of CBD in monkeys when allowing for the average human body weight.

 But of course, we’re not monkeys.
 Our genetic makeup is similar, but we’re not the same.
-Also, these dosages were given intravenously, as opposed to orally or sublingually.
+Also, these amounts were given intravenously, as opposed to orally.

 Even if we take the lower end of that estimation and discount the fact that we’re a different species and you’re not injecting CBD, that’s still a massive 5 bottles of full-strength oil that you’d need to consume to reach those dangerous levels.

-Needless to say, while CBD overdoses are possible, the doses needed are very high.
+Needless to say, while CBD overdoses are possible, the amounts needed are very high.

 Can You Combine CBD Products from Different Brands?